 When they’re done, they draw a picture or decorate it somehow and I let them deliver their precious letters.
 Click here to grab the Friendly Letter FREEBIE with all the forms included.

-This FREE end of the year Friendly Letter Writing activity is a great way to encourage gratefulness and to show kindness to school staff members.
+This FREE end-of-the-year Friendly Letter Print & Digital Writing Activity is a great way to encourage gratefulness and to show kindness to school staff members.

 6. Keep ‘Em Moving